 Social Media Theories and Research

 Theories are important to help understand, predict, and guide behavior.
-In social media many theoretical studies focus on engagement and dialogue, transparency, authenticity, and influence.
+In social media, many theoretical studies focus on engagement and dialogue, transparency, authenticity, and influence.

 Engagement has never been as important as it is today, as companies are communicating with and providing content to stakeholders to build and maintain relationships.
 Through dialogue and connecting with stakeholders, companies can build relationships.
-Many of the early studies about social media found low levels of engagement or efforts to encourage dialogue, but things have changed dramatically in the past few years as more organizations are putting social media to the forefront of their communication strategy, and engaging in dialogue with various stakeholders.
+Many of the early studies about social media found low levels of engagement or efforts to encourage dialogue, but things have changed dramatically in the past few years as more organizations are putting social media at the forefront of their communication strategy, and engaging in dialogue with various stakeholders.

 Transparency is most often associated with three tenets: Being open and honest; reporting the bad with the good; and providing information in a timely manner.
 Social media provides another medium for companies to meet their goals of transparency.
 Research has found that one area companies still struggle is with reporting the good and the bad at a rate the public expects.